Renovamen/Image-Captioning/README.md

 Now BLEU, CIDEr, METEOR and ROUGE-L are supported.
 Implementations of these metrics are under [`metrics`](metrics), which are adopted from [ruotianluo/coco-caption](https://github.com/ruotianluo/coco-caption).

-During training, the BLEU-4 and CIDEr scores on validation set will be computed after each epoch's validation.
+During training, the BLEU-4 and CIDEr scores on validation set would be computed after each epoch's validation.
 However, since the decoder's input at each timestep is the word in ground truth captions, but not the word it generated in the previous timestep (Teacher Forcing), such scores does not reflect the real performance.
-So you can also consider about using this script to compute the correct scores for a specific trained model on validation set.
+So you could also consider about using this script to compute the correct scores for a specific trained model on validation set.

 ### Inference